The Bornean Pygmy Elephant - Smallest Elephant in the World

 The WWF (Asian Rhino and Elephant Strategy) and Sabah Wildlife Department have now radio-collared some Bornean Elephants so to track their movements.
 It is hoped this will help identify the critical forest areas for these elephants so they can be preserved.

 2D1N and 3D2N trips can be arranged to the Kinabatangan River (part of the Lower Kinabatangan Wildlife Sanctuary) where you may have a chance of seeing a Bornean Elephant.
-If you are interested in a trip to the River then please contact the Borneo Dream team.
+To see the range of Kinabatangan River tour itineraries we can arrange for you in Sabah visit our Trip Itineraries section.